-Value Sets -- local enumerations may be defined that associate collections of individual codes (ADL "at" codes) with a local value set or enumeration (ADL "ac" code).
+Value Sets -- local enumerations may be defined associating collections of individual codes (ADL "at" codes) with a local value set or enumeration (ADL "ac" code).

-The Terminology Binding profile draws on the ISO 11179-3 model for the identification, designation, definition and value / meaning binding aspects and on the OMG Common Terminology Services 2 (CTS2) specification for the model of Concept, Code System, Code System Version, Value Set and Value Set Definition references.
+The Terminology Binding profile draws on the ISO 11179-3 model for the identification, designation, definition, and value / meaning binding aspects, and on the OMG Common Terminology Services 2 (CTS2) specification for the model of Concept, Code System, Code System Version, Value Set, and Value Set Definition references.

 Identification and Designation

-The first section in the AML Terminology Profile focuses on resource identifiers, the equivalent of which in the ADL/AOM 2.0 specification would be the "id", "at" and "ac" codes, their namespaces and their multilingual designations and descriptions.
+The first section in the AML Terminology Profile focuses on resource identifiers, the equivalent of which in the ADL/AOM 2.0 specification would be the "id", "at", and "ac" codes, their namespaces, and their multilingual designations and descriptions.